4.72 from 14 votes

 Ingredients

 • Chicken – Use boneless, skinless cooked chicken breast.
-I like to match a batch in the instant pot, but it’s a great time to use up leftovers, or for convenience, use a store-bought rotisserie chicken.
+I like to match a batch of shredded chicken in the instant pot, but it’s a great time to use up leftovers, or for convenience, use a store-bought rotisserie chicken.

 • Cheese – Freshly grated Monterey Jack cheese is what I prefer.
 You can use pre-shredded cheese if you want, but you’ll find freshly grated melts much better.
 It also tastes better!
 A Mexican blend is also a good choice.